Pokemondex

 Pawmo evolves into pawmot.

-Pawmo is weak to psychic, fairy and ground type moves.
+Pawmo is weak to ground, psychic and fairy type moves.

 Since its introduction in Generation IX, Pawmo has garnered appreciable fan affection as part of the beloved Pawmi evolutionary line, with many players expressing particular attachment to this intermediate form's design and characteristics.
 The species appeared in various Pokémon animated media and side projects, contributing to its visibility within the broader franchise.
 Pawmo's unique evolutionary requirement—necessitating the use of the Let's Go feature and walking 1,000 steps outside its Poké Ball—became a notable point of discussion within the community, as this mechanic represented an innovative approach to evolution that emphasized trainer-Pokémon bonding and active gameplay engagement.
 The distinctive fighting technique combining electrical attacks with physical strikes resonated with players who appreciated the creative integration of Pawmo's dual-type nature into its personality and combat style.
 Trading communities and breeding communities have embraced Pawmo as a popular subject for exchanging specimens with desirable natures or individual values, particularly among players focused on completing their Pokédex or building themed teams centered around Electric or Fighting-type Pokémon.
 The Mouse Pokémon's accessibility early in Pokémon Scarlet and Violet's campaign ensured that most players encountered and used Pawmo during their initial playthroughs, creating widespread familiarity with the species.